TMiclot/MICLOT/User_Guide/__usage_identify_nonbonded_interactions.md

 > [!CAUTION]
 > 1. This command use all CPUs seen by Python, so it can use all CPUs of your computer.
 To ensure avoid any crash, be sure to limit the number of CPUs used by: Jupyter, or your script.
 To do this, you can take look at this [Tip](Manual.md#usage)
 > 2. This command can increase the memory usage by ~ 2/3 Go.
 Be sure your computer has enough free memory.
+> 3. Depending on your system and the number of selected pairs, exporting computed interaction classes as pickle files can generate many files and Go or To of data.

 ### Arguments